mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 of distributed, persistent storage like
 Amazon S3 or Hadoop HDFS.
 Writing a Spark program typically consists of a few related
+steps:

-steps:1.
-Define a set of transformations on the input data set.
+1. Define a set of transformations on the input data set.

 2. Invoke actions that output the transformed data sets to persistent storage or return results to the driver’s local memory.

 3. Run local computations that operate on the results computed in a distributed fashion.
-These can help you decide what transformations and actions to undertake   next.
+These can help you decide what transformations and actions to undertake

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## What is SparkContext in PySpark